 There are a variety of contract types in Finland, governed by the Act on Employment Contracts.
 The main types are:

 - Open-ended/Indefinite employment contract: The most common type of contract.
-Under Finnish employment law all contracts are considered open-ended and valid until further notice.
+Under Finnish employment law, all contracts are considered open-ended and valid until further notice.

 - Fixed-term employment contract: Employers must have justifiable reasons for offering a fixed-term contract.
 These include temporarily replacing a member of staff, a fixed-term project or seasonal work.
 If the employer cannot give a reason the contract is deemed indefinite.
 It is illegal to use consecutive fixed-term contracts which indicate there should have been permanent employment.

 - Trial period employment contract: This must not exceed six months from the start of work.
-In a fixed-term contract the trial period cannot exceed half the term of the contract.
+In a fixed-term contract, the trial period cannot exceed half the term of the contract.
 The trial period contract can be cancelled by either party but not on grounds prohibited by legislation.

-Regardless of contract type and whether delivered orally, written or electronically the employee should receive basic information within one month.
-Written details should cover such as business location, employee’s place of work, termination date of any fixed-term contract, any trial period, employee’s duties, any collective agreement, salary and payment schedule, annual holiday, notice periods and sick pay.
+- Regardless of contract type and whether delivered orally, written or electronically the employee should receive basic information within one month.
+Written details should cover such as business location, employee’s place of work, the termination date of any fixed-term contract, any trial period, employee’s duties, any collective agreement, salary and payment schedule, annual holiday, notice periods and sick pay.